oracle/rwloadsim/docs/SCRIPTING.md

   writeline stderr, "All of --dbid, --inst, --bsnap, --esnap must be provided";
   exit 2;
 end if;

+# If the user didn't give an output file name, set one
+if ofile = "" then
+  sprintf ofile, "%d_%d_%d.txt", dbid, bsnap, esnap;
+end if;
+yt >= ofile; # open the file for writing

 # Execute the query
 # Note that the name of the select list element (output)